Hong Kong Transit-Oriented Development Model: What Can We Learn From?

 Cities around the globe, particularly in emerging markets and developing economies (EMDEs), face a strong need for infrastructure development to meet the rising demand driven by rapid population growth and urbanization.

 Yet with transportational infrastructure, the cost of keeping up with demand, especially in these economies, is never cheap.
-For example, the development of roads or metro lines would not only incur substantial costs for construction and land clearance, but also require a large team of urban planners, engineers, and accountants to ensure the project is executed to the highest standard.
-Hong Kong's 'Rail + Property' Transit-Oriented Development (TOD) model was an innovative solution in balancing the monetary cost of railway development, yet also allowed for the government's land value capture to the greatest extent.
-This essay will review the model to understand it and what we could learn from it for future TOD development.
+The development of roads or metro lines would not only incur substantial costs for construction and land clearance, but also require a large team of urban planners, engineers, and accountants to ensure the project is executed to the highest standard.
+Hong Kong's 'Rail + Property' Transit-Oriented Development (TOD) model was an innovative solution in balancing the monetary cost of railway development, yet also allowed for the development of a high-quality rail network.

-Mass Transit Railway (MTR) in Hong Kong, widely known for its great success, not only allows for a proper integration of Hong Kong's people with the transport network, allowing for better connectivity and stronger economic development, but also for being one of the few transport network in the world that use little to none of tax payer's money.
+Mass Transit Railway (MTR) in Hong Kong, widely known for its great success, not only allows for the proper integration of the transport network in Hong Kong's society, allowing for better connectivity and stronger economic development, but also uses very little to no taxpayers' money.

 MTR Corporation Limited is a government-owned public transport operator and property developer that operates the MTR system.
-Despite being a listed entity on the Hong Kong stock exchange, the government still holds a ~75% stake in the corporation.
-However, for most of the MTR operation, it operates on a commercial basis, through a model called the 'Rail + Property' (R+P) model, allowing it to self-operate sustainably without much government subsidy and funding.
+Despite being a listed entity on the Hong Kong stock exchange, the government still holds a ~75% stake in the corporation, allowing it to operate with the people's needs in mind.
+However, most MTRs operate on a commercial basis, through a model called the 'Rail + Property' (R+P) model, enabling them to self-operate sustainably without much government subsidy and funding.

 What 'Rail + Property' Model?

 The R+P model was an innovative solution to solve the funding problem of constructing and operating a railway.
 Rather than funding this infrastructure through bonds or tax increases, under this model, the government grants MTR land 'development rights' at stations and depots along the route.
-To then build on this land, the MTR must pay the government a land premium, which was paid before the construction of any railway.
+To then build on this land, the MTR must pay the government a land premium (a fee to acquire these parcels), which was paid before the construction of any railway.
 After the railway is constructed, these sites appreciate in value due to improved connectivity, and the MTR captures the uplift in land value after the railway opens by actively leasing and developing these properties.

-The area that was granted the development right was not to be left dormant.
-For some areas of land, private developers developed.
-After the development, MTR then receives a share of the profit, a lump sum, or a portion of these properties.
+Areas that were granted the development right were not to be left dormant.
+For some areas of land, private developers developed, and after the development, MTR then receives a share of the profit, a lump sum, or a portion of these properties.
 For other areas, the MTR retains ownership of the commercial spaces (malls, offices, and residential towers), acting as a long-term lender.
-By using the R+P model, MTR allow themselves to focus on the construction of the railway (which runs on schedule 99.9% of the time) and also a diversify stream of income from commercial properties, allowing MTR to sustain a strong financial position.
+By using the R+P model, MTR allow themselves to focus on the construction of the railway (which runs on schedule 99.9% of the time) but also a diversified stream of income from commercial properties, allowing MTR to sustain a strong financial position.

 With its proven success, the MTR has applied the R+P model extensively.
-Buildings sit over about half of the system’s 87 stations, amounting to 13 million square meters of floor area.
+Buildings sit atop about half of the system’s 87 stations, totaling 13 million square meters of floor area.
 New projects being planned or developed will add another 3.5 million square meters.
 A large proportion of MTR’s current investment properties portfolio of more than 267,000 square meters came from the sharing of assets.
-Financially, MTR was able to generate funds for new projects as well as for operations and maintenance, without needing to compete for public funding.
+Financially, MTR was able to generate funds for new project operations and maintenance without competing for public funding.

 Furthermore, with planners and government agencies seeking to construct railway lines into a well-planned and high-quality network where communities can prosper, the R+P model allows MTR to build into an undeveloped area, as the property development that goes along with it creates the demand for the railway, allowing it to generate value, not just capturing it.